Skip to content

 Raw IoT Data

-The Navixy Raw IoT Data API allows you to retrieve all the data sent by your devices in a raw format for 30 days or more, depending on your plan.
+The Navixy Raw IoT Data API allows you to retrieve all the data sent by your devices in a raw format up to 6 months depending on your plan.

 Parsed raw data — Data obtained immediately after decoding (parsing) incoming data packets, considering the protocol and specifics of the device model from which the packets were received.